d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout.md

 as the only argument to its constructor.
 During training, the `Dropout` layer will randomly drop out outputs of the previous layer
-(or equivalently, the inputs to the subequent layer) according to the specified dropout probability.
+(or equivalently, the inputs to the subsequent layer) according to the specified dropout probability.
 When MXNet is not in training mode, the `Dropout` layer simply passes the data through during testing.